 Hiring the right employee: The logic behind Can Do / Will Do / Team Fit

-Say you’re going to hire someone to work for your company.
+Say you’re interested in hiring the right person to work for your company.
+You’re worried that you’ll bring someone on board who doesn’t have the necessary skills for the job or isn’t a good cultural fit, but that shouldn’t be your focus.
 It’s not the person that you hire that destroys a company in the long run – it’s the person you fail to fire.
 The wrong people can take the best product or service and destroy it.
+Have you ever gone to an incredible restaurant where you received terrible service?
 Think of that server at the five-star restaurant who basically ignored you during the entire meal; even if you still enjoyed incredible food, the experience was ruined by your rude waiter and you most likely won’t be back.

 On the flip side, hiring good employees can take a terrible company or service and make it amazing.
 The same logic applies to intimate relationships and friendships – it’s also the reason why so many of us go through multiple partners and friend groups throughout our lives.
 You need to select the right people and have them at the right time.
-And that means asking the right questions.
+And whether it’s within your romantic relationship or a potential employee, before you bring someone new into your life, you need to learn how to ask the right questions.

 Here, we’ll stick with exploring everything you need to know about hiring the right employee, but remember: the same principles apply to all the relationships in your life, not just for employee retention strategies.